oliverbott/Final_Project/README.md

 2. A website offering for public consumption and understanding
 3. A presentation of the full project

-These elements are, however, included over a number of files and folders.
+These elements are included over a number of files and folders.
 The full table of contents of the repository includes:

-- Data Folder, which includes seven data gathering and merging related files, and the full dataset of the project in Dataset.csv
+- **Data Folder**: includes the files used for data gathering and merging as well as the full dataset of the project in Dataset.csv.
+Our final paper is dynamically linked to the .csv file to keep processing times to a minimum.
-- Presentation folder, which includes several versions of the presentation.
-- An ignore file
+- **Presentation folder**: includes the presentation with our most important findings.
-- FinalProject.Rmd, the main final project paper
+- **FinalProject.Rmd**: this is the final paper version of our project.
-- A license file
-- Main.bib, a main bibliography file
+- **Main.bib**: contains our main bibliography file.
-- Packages.bib is a bibliographic file dynamically linked to FinalProject.Rmd with citations for R and R packages.
+- **Packages.bib**: contains our is a bibliographic with citations for R and R packages used in our project.
-- A file which includes the code for a key map
-- Readme.md, which includes the code for the document currently being read

-The paper includes dynamically linked academic references (see Main.bib) and citations for R packages (see Packages.bib).

-#### Project Paper File
-The project Paper, as stated above, can be found in FinalProject.Rmd.

 #### Paper Outline and Sections